BM25 Search in LLM Systems

 2. More occurrences help, but with limits (TF Saturation)

 A document mentioning "authentication" twice is probably more relevant than one mentioning it once.
 But ten times?
-That's not 10x more relevant — it's probably just a longer document.
+That's not 10x more relevant.
+It's probably just a longer document.

 BM25 uses a saturation curve so the first few occurrences of a term boost the score significantly, but additional occurrences contribute less and less.